Irregular Study Paths and Deviations from the Curriculum

 Due to the restrictions imposed by the COVID-19 pandemic, the academic progress check is postponed by one semester for all students who were enrolled in SS 2020 (and not on leave).
-The same applies to WS 2020/1 and SS 2021.
+The same applies to WS 2020/1, SS 2021, and WS 2021/2.

 Therefore, without (additional) justification, students can effectively fall behind the regular curriculum by up to 90 CP if they were enrolled but not on leave in either SS 2020 or WS 2020/1 and by up to 120 CP if they were enrolled but not on leave in both SS 2020 and WS 2020/1, and so on.

 Top priority: modules of the degree program aptitude test (Grundlagen- und Orientierungsprüfung, GOP)